 Base the selected time interval on the shortest interval that the instrument maintains stability.
 If CCVs consistently fail, shorten the time period between verifications or replace/repair the instrument.
 If the instrument is subjected to conditions that might affect the calibration (such as mechanical shock or vibration, or extreme temperature changes), or used frequently at locations with differing matrix characteristics, consider performing CCVs more frequently to avoid qualifying data.

 All CCVs must meet the calibration acceptance criteria specified in the applicable FT-series SOP.
 See Table FT 1000-1 for a list of acceptance criteria for the most common field testing procedures.
+The calculated difference between the expected value and the meter value should be expressed with the same precision as the acceptance criteria.

 If a CCV fails to meet acceptance criteria perform one or more of the following procedures as necessary:

 Reattempt the CCV again within the chronological bracket time interval without changing the instrument calibration.
 Do not perform maintenance, repair, or cleaning of the instrument or probe.
-Probes may be rinsed with analyte-free water or fresh verification standard.
+Probes may be rinsed with analyte-free water or verification standard.
 The CCV may be reattempted with a fresh aliquot of verification standard.

 Perform the initial calibration, perform an ICV, re-analyze the sample(s), and perform a CCV.

-Report all results between the last acceptable calibration verification and the failed calibration verification as estimated (report the value with a "J").
+Report all results between the last acceptable calibration verification and the failed calibration verification as estimated (report the value with a "J" data qualifier code).
 Include a narrative description of the problem in the field notes.

-For installed instruments that are used for continuous monitoring, see FT 1900.
+For installed instruments that are used for continuous monitoring, see FT 1910

-For unattended instrument deployment, refer to FT 1000 sections 2.2.5.1-2.2.5.4.
+For unattended instrument deployment, see FT 1920.

 Determining the Values of Secondary Standards: Use only those standards recommended by the manufacturer for a specific instrument.
 Only use secondary standards for continuing calibration verifications.
 See the individual FT-series SOPs for specific procedures for use of secondary standards.
 At documented intervals, determine or verify the values of secondary standards immediately after performing an initial calibration or after verifying the calibration with primary standards.
 Read each secondary standard as a sample.
 Compare the assigned or stated standard value with the reading.
 This reading must be within the manufacturer’s stated tolerance range and the acceptance criterion required in the individual FT-series SOP.
 If the SOP criterion is not met, assign this reading as the new value of the secondary standard.
 If the reading is outside the manufacturer’s stated tolerance range, discard the secondary standard.